Gregory, Davinia (dlg2173)

 Dr. Davinia Gregory is an interdisciplinary writer, researcher and educator and artist from the UK with BA in Illustration (University of Westminster, 2006), an MA in History of Design (Royal College of Art, 2010) and a PhD in Sociology and Cultural Policy Studies (University of Warwick, 2020).
 Her appointment as Assistant Professor in Arts Administration at Teachers College Columbia University synthesizes her teaching, museum education work and research that have been rooted in material culture studies, Caribbean studies, the sociology of Race, diaspora studies, and cultural policy studies.
 Her teaching on the Arts Administration Program focuses on providing a truly global perspective.
 Her courses encourage students to make critical connections between their professional practices and an increasingly complex socio-political reality.
 This is done through interactive, workshop-style teaching and assessment that challenges the hierarchies and inequalities that the arts can either serve to sustain or disrupt.

-Gregory publishes across edited volumes and journals in Sociology, material culture, design history and urban studies.
-Her PhD work (2015-2020), which focused on sociology of race and the arts, is the is the first piece of research to fully document the closure, aftermath and legacy creation of a Black-led arts organization; the first empirical analysis of what happens at this point of stress.
+Gregory-Kameka publishes across the fields of Sociology, material culture, design history and urban studies.
+Her PhD work (2015-2020), which focused on the sociology of Race and the arts, was the is the first piece of research to fully document the closure, aftermath and legacy creation of a Black-led arts organization; the first empirical analysis of what happens at this point of stress.
 Such closures often happen quickly and are complex.
 They are sometimes documented after the fact using document analysis and archival material.
 However, this empirical data-rich analysis of what happens in real time when an organization implodes is important because it bridges the gap between what policy documents say about the role and function of cultural diversity in the arts and what happens (and is needed) on the ground.
-Her book from this project is currently in development.

 Selected Publications